monarch-initiative/agent-smith-ai/README.md

 Run `make chat`, which will install dependencies and run the command-line UI.

-Example chat (link formatting not shown, but available in terminal):
+Example chat (fun colors and link formatting not showing here, but available in terminal):

 ```
 ──────────────────────────────────────── Monarch Assistant ─────────────────────────────────────────